Developerding/AI-Case-Comp/README.md

   - along trail with known monkey traffic

 Attached is the Google Colab link to our code: https://colab.research.google.com/drive/1AK6UU5ntd9xX6KgN7gwrWz-2HiYMJwhr?usp=sharing.
 Run it accordingly and you should be able to run and evaluate our model.

+This links brings you to a Google Drive that containsthe weights and the sample photos used: https://drive.google.com/drive/folders/13S71cRKVUuH3sR1ZPuKtMSXmWC3L_KaY